lakindu1234/disease-prediction_ML/README.md

 ## This is How Program ask about symptoms from the User

 7) After Users enter Symptoms it will predict the Disease
-8) After that USer can Exit the Program
+8) After that User can Exit the Program